Professional Guide to Installing and Maintaining Fishing Nets in Kenya

 Durability & Longevity Tips

-With consistent care, a quality nylon or HDPE net can last 3–5 years, even in intensive operations.
+With proper care, quality nets can last 3–5 years even under intensive use.

 Aquaculture Applications of Fishing Nets